nima101/nima101.github.io/_posts/2019-04-01-hamil-path-over-cities.md

 In order to see why this **if and only if** holds, first it is trivial that if such a path exists, we have a solution.
 Now, we need to prove that if the problem has a solution, either a *left-right* or a *right-left* solution exists.
 Let's prove by contradiction.

 Suppose the problem has a solution but neither *left-right* nor *right-left* solutions would work.
 First let's look at the right-left path.
 Since a solution exists, we know that after sorting cities by temperature, `c[i] - c[i - 1] <= d` for every `i`.
 So, if the right-left path doesn't work, somewhere to the right of the `start` city, for some `i` we have `c[i] - c[i - 2] > d`.
 That means, the only way to reach `c[i]` from `c[i - 2]` is going through `c[i - 1]`.
 This means once we go from `c[i - 2]` to `c[i]`, we can't come back.
 Because of that if we begin at `start` and go to right once we visit the last city on the right, we can never come back to visit cities to the left of `start`.
-Similarly we can prove the same for the leftmost city using the fact that *left-right* solution doesn't work.
+Similarly, we can prove the same for the leftmost city using the fact that *left-right* solution doesn't work.
 So, starting from `start` it is not possible to cover the leftmost city as well as the rightmost city. hence the supposition is false and the statement is true.

 <br/>
 ### Solution